mirzazz10/NeuralAstarWassLoss/README.md

 1) Added a new loss function to the original paper.
 2) The output is better than the paper in terms of one of the metrics, but performs less than in other metrics when compared to the original paper.
+3) Detail explanation is in the following video - https://drive.google.com/file/d/1kmb4EufLf4gn7WwcBZcO4kbqvShO79Wp/view?usp=sharing

 # Path Planning using Neural A\* Search (ICML 2021)

 This is the official repository for the following paper: